input-output-hk/plutus-pioneer-program/code/week02/README.md

 In a concrete implementation like Plutus, these pieces of information need to be represented by a concrete data type - a Haskell data type.
 As it happens, the choice was made to use the same data type for all three of them.
 At least at the low-level implementation.

-We will look at that first, but in real life noboby would actually use this low-level.
+We will look at that first, but in real life nobody would actually use this low-level.
 There are more convenient ways to use more suitable data types for these things, and we will come to that later in this lecture.

 ## PlutusTx.Data